alenauta/nocturnOSC/README.md

 # nocturnOSC
 Ableton Live MIDI Remote scripts for interaction between Novation Nocturn and TouchOSC

-This set of script is heavily based on LiveControl by ST8 <st8@q3f.org>
-My contribution was to add the MIDI funcionality to control the underrated Novation Nocturn and fix some bugs.
+<p>This set of script is heavily based on LiveControl by ST8 &lt;st8@q3f.org&gt;<br />My contribution was to add the MIDI functionality to control the underrated Novation Nocturn and fix some bugs.</p>

 # Instructions